vladak/shield/README.md

   - use [`safemode.py`](https://learn.adafruit.com/circuitpython-safe-mode/safemode-py) to reset the board if something goes wrong
 - the shape and orientation of the antenna on the sender and receiver matters
   - [ideally they should have the same shape and be parallel]((https://forums.adafruit.com/viewtopic.php?t=210956)) although in this case, straight antenna bent to fit the shield works quite well with spring antenna on the MQTT gateway
+- some of the batteries (and JST-PH) cables have reversed polarity: https://www.youtube.com/watch?v=ILArrTIMFyM
+  - when the JST-PH connector is faced with the notch up with the socket facing outwards, the red (power) cables should be on the left and ground (black) on the right